SiriusXM: Canadian counterparts

-In Canada, Sirius Canada and XM Canada were partially owned by Sirius XM (20% and 23.3% respectively) in joint ventures with Canadian companies.
+In Canada, Sirius Canada and XM Canada were partially owned by SiriusXM (20% and 23.3% respectively) in joint ventures with Canadian companies.
 After the U.S. merger, the two Canadian ventures did not immediately agree to a similar merger, but instead remained in competition as distinct services.
 Complicating matters was that Sirius Canada has nearly 80% of the total satellite radio subscriber base in that country, and felt they deserved greater than a 50/50 split of the new company, whereas XM Canada felt their deal with the NHL – a particularly lucrative prize in Canadian sports broadcasting – also warranted a significant amount of value in the new company.

 On November 24, 2010, XM Radio Canada and Sirius Canada announced that they would merge their services.
-On April 12, 2011, the CRTC approved the companies' merger into Sirius XM Canada.
+On April 12, 2011, the CRTC approved the companies' merger into SiriusXM Canada.
 John Bitove's Canadian Satellite Radio Holdings Inc., the licensee of XM Canada, gained a 30% share in the new company as its primary and controlling shareholder, while Slaight Communications and the Canadian Broadcasting Corporation, the current owners of Sirius Canada, each retained 20% ownership.
-Sirius XM's American parent company would hold 25%.
+SiriusXM's American parent company would hold 25%.
 The merger was completed on June 21, 2011.
-Sirius XM Holdings now owns a 70% equity interest and a 33% voting interest in Sirius XM Canada, as of 2020.
+Sirius XM Holdings now owns a 70% equity interest and a 33% voting interest in SiriusXM Canada, as of 2020.